IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]:

 - *grant_type* (required): The value of the parameter shall be *client_credentials*.
-- *resource* (optional): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].
+- *resource* (optional): Single valued identifier of the Resource Server api endpoint to be accessed [RFC 8707 Resource Indicators for OAuth 2.0, Section 2].
 - *scope* (optional): The scope claimed by the Authorization Client.
+- *requested_token_type* (optional): The requested token format shall be urn:ietf:params:oauth:token-type:jwt, urn:ietf:params:oauth:token-type:saml2 or urn:ietf:params:oauth:token-type:access-token [RFC 8693 OAuth 2.0 Token Exchange, Section 3].

 The request shall use the *application/x-www-form-urlencoded* format with a character encoding of UTF-8 [OAuth 2.1, Section 4.2.2].